Salvation – Saved From and Saved For

 You shall remember all the way which the LORD your God has led you in the wilderness these forty years, that He might humble you, testing you, to know what was in your heart, whether you would keep His commandments or not (Deuteronomy 8:2).

 So we can expect that our faith will be tested through trying circumstances.
 We may be tempted in such times to give up on God or seek an ungodly solution to our situation.
 Like Israel in the wilderness, when faced with difficulty or hardship we may be tempted to accuse God of neglect.
-So, in such times of trial our faith may be shaken and even if we face death, will we remain faithful?
+We may be tempted, like Israel, to go back to Egypt, that is in our heart want to return to our old way of life.
+So though our faith may be shaken and even if we face death, will we remain faithful?

 Jesus said we are to both believe and obey Him: